 Guilty as charged, I’m in the burbs again in Teddington which is also known as the arse-end of no-town for any London dining fan.
-But look, to be an enthusiast you have to go where the food is at no matter what part of the country or world for that matter.
-Specifically, I’m here for the dim sum which you’d probably associate Chinatown for, which makes this spot quite unusual, particularly as it’s in Teddington, a nice part of town in Surry.
+But look, to be an enthusiast you have to go where the food is, no matter what part of the country or world for that matter.
+Specifically, I’m here for the dim sum, which you’d probably associate Chinatown for, which makes this spot quite unusual, particularly as it’s in Teddington, a nice part of town in Surry.
 A friend and dim sum devotee recommended that I come.
 I’ve now become a regular.
-On the inside, every edge seems to be finished in black marble, Chinese ornaments, gold and white table clothes and of course a token fish tank.
+On the inside, every edge seems to be finished in black marble, Chinese ornaments, white table clothes and of course a token fish tank.
 Even the chairs are draped with gold coloured covers, from top to bottom.
 Quite pointless, but it looks nice.
-For the purposes of geeking out on this post I will aim to give a comparative view on 3 of my visits.
+For the purposes of geeking out on this post, I’ll give you a comparative view on 3 of my visits.

 Dec 2011 visit

 Kai larn stir fried with garlic.
 Tender, bitter and sweet.
-You need these encouraging greens to balance out the rich dim sum you have to balanced things out with this plate.
+You need these encouraging greens to balance out the rich dim sum.

 Vietnamese spring rolls.
-They are some of the best I’ve had, crisp, piping hot and comes with a robust minced prawn, pork and wood ear mushrooms, all minced together and allowed to mingle to create a drool-worthy filling.
+They are some of the best I’ve had, crisp, piping hot and comes with prawn, pork and wood ear mushrooms, all minced together and allowed to mingle to create a drool-worthy filling.

 Har Gau.
-Four beautiful little har gua, translucent skin and well seasoned minced prawn filling.
-Simple yet effective, it’s done good here.
+Four beautiful little har gua, translucent skin and well seasoned hunks of prawn.
+Simple yet effective, a classic done well here.

 Chiu Chow Fun Gor.
 Elastic skins filled with a filling that hits you with salty, sweet and savoury flavours.
 There’s palate coating white pepper, radish, carrots, dried shrimps, minced pork, chopped chives and a whisper of 5 spice.
 They are my favourite!

-Prawn and Chive dumplings – translucent skins and filling that packs a flavour punch.
-It’s fresh tasting and moreish in every bite.
+Prawn and Chive dumplings – translucent skins wrapped around filling that packs a flavour punch.
+There fresh and moreish.

-Prawn cheung fun – silken skin, juicy and crunchy prawns in that seasoned soy.
+Prawn cheung fun – silken pastry, juicy and pert prawns left to swim in umami soy.